pulumi/docs/content/docs/guides/self-hosted/saml-sso.md

 ## Configure The API Service

-Once the key pair has been generated, set the value of the following environment variables for the API service.
+Once the key pair has been generated, set the value of the following environment variables for the API service:

-`SAML_CERTIFICATE_PUBLIC_KEY` should be set to the value of the `*.cert` file, i.e. the public key file.
+`SAML_CERTIFICATE_PUBLIC_KEY` should be set to the value of the `*cert.cert` file, i.e. the public key file.
-`SAML_CERTIFICATE_PRIVATE_KEY` should be set to the value of the `*.key` file, i.e. the private key file.
+`SAML_CERTIFICATE_PRIVATE_KEY` should be set to the value of the `cert.key` file, i.e. the private key file.

 For these values to take effect, you will need to restart the API Service.

-> Restart the service only if it is safe to do so or during a planned maintenance window.
+> Restart the service only during a planned maintenance window.